ivanmikhaylov1/pinchat-mod/README.md

 - Open a special chat mode where you can move while typing (default: `U`)
 - Look around freely with your mouse while the chat is open
 - Smooth movement transitions - no abrupt stops when opening/closing chat
-- Configurable mouse sensitivity for chat mode (default: 3.0x)
+- Configurable mouse sensitivity for chat mode

 ### ⚙️ Configuration